 UEFA moved the 2010 final to Madrid instead of London after foreign teams balked at the prospect of paying British tax on earnings from bonuses and endorsements from the event.

-For last month's showcase game at Wembley, Britain granted an exemption from its tax laws to relax the rules for foreign teams.
+To ensure that Wembley eventually gained the hosting rights for last month's final, Britain granted an exemption from its tax laws to relax the rules for foreign teams.

 But that exemption was a one-off, and the government said that UEFA never asked for a similar break before deciding last week to award the 2013 final to Wembley as a way of marking the 150th anniversary of the English Football Association.

 ''The government has not been approached about tax breaks for the 2013 Champions League final,'' the British government said in statement to The Associated Press. ''If such an approach is made, we will consider it.''

 UEFA confirmed that it had not made the tax exemption a prerequisite to giving Wembley the match, a decision that took many by surprise since no venue has held the Champions League final in such quick succession.

 ''It was more important to first give the signal that we want to celebrate in an appropriate way the 150th anniversary of The Football Association,'' UEFA general secretary Gianni Infantino told the AP. ''This is more important than the rest of the issues.

 ''We are confident that the same (tax) conditions will apply (in 2013).''